Sum to Zero

 Calculating the load: it's all about the maths

-The final and most important step is verification.
+The last step is verification.
 Once the speakers are placed on the mounts, you must measure the deflection: the actual amount the spring or pad has compressed.
-For springs, this is usually a straightforward measurement of height and for elastomers like Sylomer you are looking for a specific percentage of compression (often around 10-20% depending on the type), to ensure the material is in its linear elastic region.
-As stated previously, if a pad isn't deflecting enough, it's acting as a solid block; if it's squashed flat, it's bridging.
+For springs, measuring height is enough; for elastomers like Sylomer, you're looking for a specific percentage of compression (often around 10-20% depending on the type), to ensure the material is in its linear elastic region.
+If a pad isn't deflecting enough, it's acting as a solid block; squashed flat, it's bridging.
 Adjusting the number of pads or their position until you achieve uniform, specified deflection across all points is the only way to guarantee the system is truly decoupled.

 Measuring deflection on individual Sylomer pads to ensure correct loading.